jnwiegers/jnwiegers.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!

+**About Me**

-I've created this personal website as a platform for my research and my other nature-related interests.
+I have created this website prior at the start of my PhD (May 2022) as a platform for communicating both my research and my non-academic interests.
+The website will be updated along the way, so expect more content in the future!

-This website was created on April 7th 2022 and is still under construction.
+Cheers,

+Yannick